igushkin/test/README.md

-# java-shareit
+# esta
-Template repository for Shareit project.
+This is the repository for the esta platform